skiadas/minidraw/README-DEPLOY.md

       MiniDraw.

    5. Verify by `./gradlew -b minidraw/build-deploy.gradle
-      publishToMaveLocal` which publishes to the local .m2 folder, that POM files and other artefacts are correct.
+      publishToMavenLocal` which publishes to the local .m2 folder, that POM files and other artefacts are correct.

    6. Upload to bintray, `./gradlew clean :minidraw:bintrayUpload`.